javascript-tutorial/en.javascript.info/1-js/03-code-quality/02-coding-style/article.md

 For instance, for ESLint you should do the following:

 1. Install [Node.JS](https://nodejs.org/).
-2. Install ESLint with the command `npm install -g eslint` (npm is Node.JS package installer).
+2. Install ESLint with the command `npm install -g eslint` (npm is a JavaScript package installer).
 3. Create a config file named `.eslintrc` in the root of your JavaScript project (in the folder that contains all your files).

 Here's an example of `.eslintrc`: